 The maternity unit is situated on the ground floor and 1st floor of the Strayside Wing at Harrogate District Hospital.

 The unit comprises of an antenatal clinic, antenatal day assessment unit, delivery suite and postnatal/antenatal ward (Pannal Ward).
-We also provide antenatal and post natal care, in the community; in GP’s surgeries, at home and in children’s centres that are situated within the Harrogate, Knaresborough and Ripon area as well as a satellite antenatal clinic at Ripon Hospital every Tuesday.
-A home birth service is available for those women who are suitable.
+We also provide antenatal and post natal care, in the community; in GP’s surgeries, at home and in children’s centres that are situated within the Harrogate, Knaresborough, Ripon and Yeadon/Otley areas as well as a Consultant satellite antenatal clinic at Ripon Hospital alternate Tuesdays.
+A home birth service is available for low risk women who are suitable.